+Percentage participation,

-Cedant Identification Treaty Identification Percentage participation Classification of treaty (specific, class general, whole account, etc) Sources covered Any limitation as to sources of business or of geographical location of losses Date of commencement of treaty and duration Rate of conversion, dollars to pounds Excess point and limit Rate on line Codes as to what aggregation permitted Reinstatements: number permitted Rates and terms of reinstatement premium Formula and details of any burning cost premium adjustments Outstanding claim amounts advised as at each guarter end
+Classification of treaty (specific, class general, whole account, etc.), Sources covered,

+Any limitation as to sources of business or of geographical location of losses,

+Date of commencement of treaty and duration, Rate of conversion, dollars to pounds, Excess point and limit, Rate on line, Codes as to what aggregation permitted, Reinstatements; number permitted, Rates and terms of reinstatement premium, Formula and details of any burning cost premium adjustments, Individual settlements to date, and Outstanding claim amounts advised as at each quarter end.

-A system specially developed for the purpose should provide all the information required in regard to
+8.3.3 A system specially developed for the purpose should provide all the information required in regard to:

-Risks which have given rise to the catastrophe Additional risks at different layers from the same cedant Higher level risks which might later give rise to claims from that catastrophe
+Risks which have given rise to the catastrophe, Additional risks at different layers from the same cedant, and Higher-level risks which might later give rise to claims from that catastrophe.